FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/index.md

 # SSTuino II Tutorials

-The tutorials will cover the setup and first use of the SSTuino II The tutorials covers on the setup and first use of the SSTuino, as well as the tutorials covered in the Sec 1 Cirriculum.
+The tutorials will cover the following:
+- Setup and first use of the SSTuino II

-The tutorials are designed for the SSTuino Classic used from 2018 to 2021.
+- Secondary 1 Cirriculum of the SSTuino program
+- More in-depth, advanced examples if you would like a challenge! :D

 ## Setup